ISO base media file format: Extensions

-Some of the above-mentioned MPEG standard extensions are used by other formats based on ISO base media file format (e.g. 3GP).
-The 3GPP file format (.3gp) specification also defined extensions to support H.263 video, AMR-NB, AMR-WB, AMR-WB+ audio and 3GPP Timed Text in files based on the ISO base media file format.
-The 3GPP2 file format (.3g2) defined extensions for usage of EVRC, SMV or 13K (QCELP) voice compression formats.
+Some of the above-mentioned MPEG standard extensions are used by other formats based on ISO base media file format (e.g., 3GP).
+The 3GPP file format (.3gp) specification also defined extensions to support H.263 video, AMR-NB, AMR-WB, AMR-WB+ audio, and 3GPP Timed Text in files based on the ISO base media file format.
+The 3GPP2 file format (.3g2) defined extensions for usage of EVRC, SMV, or 13K (QCELP) voice compression formats.
 The JPEG 2000 specification (ISO/IEC 15444-3) defined usage of Motion JPEG 2000 video compression and uncompressed audio (PCM) in the ISO base media file format (.mj2).
-The "DVB File Format" (.dvb) defined by DVB Project allowed storage of DVB services in the ISO base media file format.
-It allows the storage of audio, video and other content in any of three main ways: encapsulated in a MPEG transport stream, stored as a reception hint track; encapsulated in an RTP stream, stored as a reception hint track or stored directly as media tracks.
-The MPEG-21 File Format (.m21, .mp21) defined the storage of an MPEG-21 Digital Item in the ISO base media file format, with some or all of its ancillary data (such as movies, images or other non-XML data) within the same file.
+The "DVB File Format" (.dvb) defined by the DVB Project allowed storage of DVB services in the ISO base media file format.
+It allows the storage of audio, video, and other content in any of three main ways: encapsulated in a MPEG transport stream, stored as a reception hint track; encapsulated in an RTP stream, stored as a reception hint track or stored directly as media tracks.
+The MPEG-21 File Format (.m21, .mp21) defined the storage of an MPEG-21 Digital Item in the ISO base media file format, with some or all of its ancillary data (such as movies, images, or other non-XML data) within the same file.
 The OMA DRM Content Format (.dcf) specification from Open Mobile Alliance defined the content format for DRM protected encrypted media objects and associated metadata.
 There are also other extensions, such as ISMA ISMACryp specification for encrypted/protected audio and video, G.719 audio compression specification, AC3 and E-AC-3 audio compression, DTS audio compression, Dirac video compression, VC-1 video compression specification and others, which are named on the MP4 Registration authority's website.

 There are some extensions of the ISO base media file format that were not registered by the MP4 Registration authority.
 Adobe Systems introduced the F4V file format for Flash Video in 2007 and said it is based on the ISO base media file format.
 The F4V file format was not registered by the MP4 registration authority, but the F4V technical specification is publicly available.
 This format can contain H.264 video compression and MP3 or AAC audio compression.
-In addition, F4V file format can contain data corresponding to the ActionScript Message Format and still frame of video data using image formats GIF, JPEG and PNG.
+In addition, the F4V file format can contain data corresponding to the ActionScript Message Format and still frame of video data using image formats GIF, JPEG and PNG.